Decorate your house for Spring with a super easy spring tree craft for toddlers.

-George and Louis then glued the trunks onto a piece of white paper.
+George and Louis glued the tree trunks onto a piece of white paper.

-Then it was completely a free for all!
+Then it was a complete free for all!

-Louis doesn’t have great cutting skills yet, he’s still learning how to hold it properly.
+Louis doesn’t have great cutting skills yet, he’s still learning how to hold the scissors properly.

-They glued them on as the blossoms of the crab apple tree (or these would make beautiful cherry blossoms).
+They glued them on as the blossoms of the crab apple tree.
+Another idea is to make a cherry tree filled with blossoms.

-Balling up the tissue paper makes it looks like bright little blossoms that creates nice texture.
+Balling up the tissue paper makes it looks like bright little blossoms and also creates a nice texture.
 Along with the yarn, it gives the whole tree some fun attributes.